This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 { writeConcern: <document> })

-Where, document is data record inserted into collection, writeConcern is optional.
+Where the document is a data record inserted into a collection, writeConcern is optional.

-The above command will return a Boolean acknowledged as true, if it is run with write concern or false if write concern was disabled.
+The above command will return a Boolean acknowledged as true if the system runs it with write concern or false if the system disables write concern.

-Q #15) Explain how the information gets updated in MongoDB?
+Q #15) Explain how information gets updated in MongoDB?

-Answer: Document in MongoDB get updated using update command.
+Answer: Document in MongoDB get updated using the update command.

 db.Customer.update (